kenshikento/shopcart/ReadMe.txt.txt

 Description:
 This exercise is too demonstrate a small application from design stage to finish product however it is far from complete.

+Design folder has images of how the program works

 // Improvements //
 1:Delete function for the items
 2:Search query for the products